-Langan performed a second monthly sampling event on December 17, 2024.
-The sample (ID WWTP_OUTFALL001_GDPTOC_C1_121724) was collected as a composite-grab alongside a duplicate (ID: WWTP_OUTFALL001_GDPTOC_C2_121724) and a field blank.
-The results of this sampling event were provided to the Department on January 15, 2025.
-The total PFAS concentrations for the two composite-grab samples were 122 ppt and 129 ppt, respectively.
+Langan performed a fourth monthly sampling event on February 12, 2025.
+The sample (ID WWTP_OUTFALL001_GDPTOC_C1_021225) was collected as a composite-grab alongside a field blank.
+The results of this sampling event were provided to the Department on March 10, 2025.
+The total PFAS concentration (defined as the sum of PFAS compounds analyzed under EPA Method 1633) for the composite-grab sample was 98.96 parts per trillion (ppt).
+Sampling events and results obtained thus far are summarized in the table below.